 These were some of the views that a panel of experts discussed as they considered Peru’s Digital Transformation Journey, hosted by the AWS Institute and AmCham Perú in March 2021.
 Modernizers could address challenges such as government bureaucracy by drawing on external support (such as GovTechs and CivicTechs, startups that serve governments and nonprofits), as the OECD’s Head of Digital Government and Data Unit, Barbara Ubaldi, suggested.
 However, as IT procurement regulations designed in the 1990s continue to block transformation, these need to be reformed.
 One solution could be to follow other governments who use contracting vehicles for cloud technology, suggested Andrés Calderón, author of Digital Peru: the Road to Transformation.

 Looking ahead, digital transformation will enable governments to improve policy decisions because significant amounts of data will enable better insight.
 Digital government will become smart government, said Carlos Santiso, Corporate Director of the Comisión Andina de Fomento’s Digital Innovation in Government team.
 The analysis behind the public discussion and paper also produced recommendations for accelerating transformation.

 Kiron Open Higher Education (Kiron) was founded in 2015 with a mission to democratize education for refugees and underserved communities and is a winner of the City on a Cloud Innovation Challenge.
 Kiron's Kate Muwoki explains how cloud technology helps her organization meet its mission.

 Kiron provides refugees flexible learning pathways with AWS

 As city populations expand, so does the imperative to make sure that urban infrastructure and services can accommodate growth.
-This paper examines how cities in APAC are adopting innovative technology to meet rising demands on public services and infrastructure.
+This paper examines how cities in APJ are adopting innovative technology to meet rising demands on public services and infrastructure.